-- In the bowl of a stand mixer, stir eggs and yogurt together until smooth.
+- In mixing bowl, whisk eggs and sour cream together until smooth.
 Slowly add the cooled chocolate mixture.
-Next, add flour mixture and stir until well combined.¹
+Next, add flour mixture and stir just until combined.

-- While your ganache is cooling, scoop a hole into the center of each cooled cupcake with a cupcake corer or spoon.² Fill holes to the brim with thickened ganache.
+- While your ganache is cooling, scoop a hole into the center of each cooled cupcake with a cupcake corer or a large round frosting tip.
+Fill holes to the brim with thickened ganache.

-- In a bowl with a mixer, cream together butter, 4 tablespoons cream, and powdered sugar.
-If consistency is too thick, add more Irish cream one tablespoon at a time until piped consistency is reached.
+- In a bowl with an electric mixer, cream together butter, 4 tablespoons Bailey's, and confectioners' sugar.
+If consistency is too thick, add more Irish cream one tablespoon at a time until piping consistency is reached.

-- Spoon frosting into a pastry bag fitted with desired tip³ and pipe it generously on top of each filled cupcake.
-Pour yourself a Guinness and enjoy!
+- Spoon frosting into a pastry bag fitted with desired tip.
+I used a large star tip (Ateco 823 or Wilton 1M).
+Pipe it generously on top of each filled cupcake and enjoy!